 - Availability of courses is based on enrollment numbers.
 All students should seek pre-approval for alternate courses in the event of last minute class cancellations.

 - You are required to select at least 7-8 alternate courses in the event of their top choices conflicting on the timetable, course cancellations or registration issues.

-- It is recommended if you have not yet completed one semester/quarter of college-level Spanish or the equivalent elect to take a language course through the program.
+- It is recommended if you have not yet completed one-semester/quarter of college-level Spanish or the equivalent elect to take a language course during the program.

 - Enrollment in Spanish courses is determined by the results of a language placement exam administered by the host university.
 Please note that your performance on the placement exam may not reflect the number of semesters of language instruction you've already completed at your home university.
 We strongly suggest that if you are trying to place into any level of language beyond true beginning prepare for the language placement exam by reviewing previous coursework.